Hormonal mood psychiatry for perimenopausal women — telehealth across Virginia.

 that was taught.

 In many Caribbean, African, and South Asian households, menopause was not spoken about.
 It was pushed through.
-It was the "change of life" — something a strong woman managed quietly, without complaint, without help.
+It was the change of life — something a strong woman managed quietly, without complaint, without help.
+The women who came before you carried this in silence.
+It cost them something.

 The strength was real.
 The silence was not required.